Close Menu

 • Vehicle affordability is still a challenge for many drivers and has resulted in more auto loan delinquencies.

-Geographical location isn’t a big factor influencing average car loan delinquency rates, interest rates and payments.
+Geographical location isn’t a big factor influencing auto loan rates, payments or delinquency rates.
 Rather, they are determined by a driver’s credit score and history, income, debts and the loan amount and term.
 But when you break those stats down by location, you get a peek at the economic conditions in each state.

 Over the past year, drivers have had to borrow more for their vehicles.
 These higher auto loan balances, combined with steep interest rates, have made vehicle ownership a challenge for many.
 As interest rates and loan balances increase, find out how your home state is doing.